11_27_2025

 • Public and collective catering (category C2): company, public, private and school canteens

-• Public buildings and institutes (category E - priority buildings): apartment blocks, offices, schools and businesses
+• Public buildings and institutes (Category E – Priority Buildings): residential buildings, offices, schools and commercial activities

-For these priority facilities, the GIDI is the entity responsible for the internal water system and has the formal obligation to:
+For these priority structures, the GIDI is the responsible party for the internal water system and has the formal obligation to:

 • Assessing and managing the risks of your plant

-• Take preventive and corrective measures to ensure water quality
+• Adopt preventive and corrective measures to ensure water quality

 • Ensuring material conformity and proper maintenance

-This means that the condominium administrator (in priority category E buildings) is no longer just an expense manager, but a true guarantor of water safety for residents.
-Similarly, the school manager becomes responsible for the safety of the water supplied to the students.
+This means that the building manager (in priority E-category buildings) is no longer just a manager of expenses, but a genuine guarantor of water safety for residents.
+Similarly, the head teacher becomes responsible for the safety of the water supplied to students.

 The chain of responsibility at a glance

-For the sake of clarity, here is who is responsible and for which section of the water route:
+To clarify, here’s who is responsible and for which section of the water's journey:

-• Aqueduct OperatorIt guarantees the quality of the water from the source to the building's meter.
+• Water Board Authorityguarantees the quality of the water from the source to the building's meter.

-• Private homeowneris responsible for the maintenance and safety of the indoor water system, from the meter to each individual tap in his or her home.
+• Private homeowneris responsible for the maintenance and safety of the internal water system, from the meter to every single tap in their home.

-• GIDI in priority buildings (condominium administrator, school manager, manager of a healthcare or accommodation facility): has legal responsibility for the building's internal water supply system, including common parts, tanks and autoclaves.
-In buildings with several residential units, the responsibility extends up to the connection point of the individual flats; in priority public and commercial facilities (categories B, C1, C2, E), it covers the entire system up to the supply points.
+• GIDI in priority buildings (Building manager, school principal, manager of a healthcare or hospitality facility): has legal responsibility for the internal water network of the building, including common areas, tanks and autoclaves.
+In buildings with multiple residential units, responsibility extends to the connection point of individual flats; in priority public and commercial facilities (categories B, C1, C2, E), it covers the entire system up to the delivery points.

-• Owner of a public establishment (OSA - Operatore del Settore Alimentare)is responsible for the internal water system of his or her business.
-This applies to restaurants, bars, canteens and all activities that handle food.
-If water is treated (filtration, carbonation, etc.), the FBO must ensure its safety according to HACCP regulations.
+• Food Business Operator (FBO – Food Sector Operator)is responsible for the internal water system of their business.
+This applies to restaurants, bars, canteens, and all businesses that handle food.
+If the water is treated (filtration, carbonation, etc.), the food business operator must ensure its safety in accordance with HACCP regulations.

-• Public body operating water houses or public fountainsLike GIDI, it is responsible for the installation, maintenance and safety of these systems in its territory.
+• Public body managing water houses or public fountainsAs GIDI, it is responsible for the installation, maintenance, and safety of these systems within its territory.

-While the responsibility of the homeowner is limited to the private sphere, it is in the condominium, public and commercial spheres that the new legislation introduces precise and sanctionable legal obligations.
-And it is here, where water quality management becomes a formal responsibility and no longer just good practice, that DKR steps in as a strategic partner for FBOs (Food Industry Operators).
+While a homeowner's responsibility is limited to their private sphere, it is precisely in condominium, public, and commercial settings that the new regulations introduce precise and punishable legal obligations.
+And it is here, where the management of water quality becomes a formal responsibility and no longer just a good practice, that DKR intervenes as a strategic partner for food business operators (FBOs).

 Our role is to specifically support these figures in their new and complex task, through a two-pronged approach:

-• Provide the appropriate technology: our systems - which include office dispensers and Horeca sector, water dispensers for schools and the aforementioned water houses - are designed to act as a final safety barrier.
-Installed at the point of use, they ensure that the water delivered is always excellent, eliminating any contaminants released by the internal system and thus protecting the operator from any risk.
+• Provide the appropriate technology: our systems - which include office dispensers and Horeca sector, water dispensers for schools and the already mentioned water houses – they are designed to act as a final safety barrier.
+Installed at the point of use, they ensure that the water dispensed is always excellent, eliminating any contaminants released by the internal plumbing and thus protecting the operator from any risk.

 • Offering expertise and regulatory support: we help our customers (such as Horeca business owners, school managers and public authorities) to understand and fulfil their new obligations.
 We advise on the drafting of HACCP self-control plans, establish certified and traceable maintenance programmes, and ensure that each plant always operates at peak efficiency, in full compliance with the law.

 Water quality is a shared responsibility.
-Thanks to an increasingly careful regulatory framework, it is now possible to ensure maximum safety at every stage of its journey.
-Choosing a partners such as DKR means taking control of the 'last mile” in public delivery contexts, turning a legal obligation into a guarantee of excellence for its citizens, employees, students and customers.
+Thanks to an increasingly stringent regulatory framework, it is now possible to guarantee maximum safety at every stage of its journey.
+Choosing a partners such as DKR means taking control of the 'last mile” in public delivery contexts, transforming a legal obligation into a guarantee of excellence for its citizens, employees, students and customers.

 en_GBEnglish